KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

         ![FeedbackToggle](feedbackconfigurationtoggle.jpg)

         The view can be customized with other icons, and be further styled with native accent colors, fonts, etc. It's currently not style-based.

+        Note that this toggle will use ``FeedbackContext/toggleIsAudioFeedbackEnabled()`` and ``FeedbackContext/toggleIsHapticFeedbackEnabled()``, which will toggle between a disabled configuration and the *last enabled* configuration.
+Haptic feedback uses a minimal configuration by default.
     }
 }